1. Scope of application

 18.4.
 The Parties agree to keep all Confidential Information strictly confidential.
 Confidential Information shall mean all information which is made available to the receiving party or its representatives, in writing or any other form, when such information is clearly marked as confidential, described as such or is otherwise recognizable as such.
 Products, manufacturing processes, know-how, trade secrets, business relationships, business strategies, business plans, financial planning and personnel matters are considered to be Confidential Information, regardless of the medium.

 18.5.
-Confidential Information, within the meaning of Section 18.4. of this agreement, shall not include such information of which the concerned party having received the information in question can demonstrate:
+Confidential Information, within the meaning of Sec.
+18.4. of this agreement, shall not include such information of which the concerned party having received the information in question can demonstrate:

 18.5.1. is generally known to the public at the time of disclosure or becomes generally known through no wrongful act on the part of the concerned party;